Swati-Sneha/avaamo/README.md

 input parameter: path of file
 ```
  - Reads the file asynchronously
- - Counts each word's (ignoring case) occurence
+ - Counts each word's occurence (ignoring case)
- - Maps the word and their occurence in JSON format
+ - Maps the word and their occurence to JSON object
  - Returns promise of top 10 maps

 ### processData